justjake/quickjs-emscripten/README.md

 # known issues
 - doesn't support Blob
 - doesn't support WebWorker
+- exceptions in promise are silent. use `./qjs --unhandled-rejection {script.js}` to display exceptions
+- doesn't handle `Maximum call stack size exceeded` for recursive async function correctly. it crashes with segmentation error

 # fun facts
 - compiled executable of `qjsc` does not has speed advantage compared with interpreting script with `qjs`